Zmoki/talk-webcam-2017/README.md

 I live in Saint-Petersburg, Russia, where I'm also a founder and co-organizer of the [SPB Frontend][spb-frontend] community.

-My path in web dev started back in a day when JS was only used to make it snow on pages.
+My path in web dev started
+when JS was only used to make snowfall on pages.
 I like how web technologies and JS have evolved since.

 [uploadcare]: https://uploadcare.com/